FOUNDATIONS OF BUILDING A STADIUM

 THE BIRTH OF THE MULTIPURPOSE STADIUM

-The post-World War II migration of Americans from the city to the suburbs combined with the growth in popularity of professional football led to the birth of the multipurpose sports stadium concept, which served as the model for the facilities built during the 1960s and 1970s.
-Designed for both football and baseball, these circular, symmetrical concrete facilities were typically constructed in suburban areas and offered easy access by interstate highway.
+The post-World War II migration of Americans from the city to the suburbs, combined with the growth in popularity of professional football, led to the birth of the multipurpose sports stadium concept, which served as the model for the facilities built during the 1960s and 1970s.
+Designed for both football and baseball, these circular, symmetrical concrete facilities were typically constructed in suburban areas and offered easy access by interstate highways.
 Spacious parking lots were also required to accommodate the heavy vehicle traffic, as these facilities were inaccessible via the cities’ mass transit systems.

 THE RETURN TO THE SINGLE-PURPOSE STADIUM CONCEPT